-The BQi e-bike series is our most recent addition to our product portfolio.
-These e-bikes feature a stylish and practical lightweight frame design, combined with pedal assist and throttle control, making them easy and comfortable for city commutes.
-The BQi e-bike was exhibited during CES in 2022, where it was well received by audiences.
+The BQi e-bike series features a stylish and practical lightweight frame design, combined with pedal assist and throttle control, making them easy and comfortable for city commutes.
+The BQi e-bike was showcased during CES in 2022 and was well received by the audiences.